 Your company’s internal forms should include:

 - Employee handbooks

-Regardless of your company size and/or scope, here are some benefits you should definitely offer:
+Regardless of your company size and/or scope, here are some benefits you must offer:

 - Life and health insurance